 The Beach Movie Captured My Heart

-I was hooked on living abroad at this point with a bunch of travellers somewhere in a faraway country on the beach each and every day.
+I was hooked on living abroad at this point with a bunch of travellers somewhere in a faraway country on the beach each day.
 I purchased some travel books about Thailand’s islands and beaches and began my escape route.
 My girlfriend caught me a few times watching the DVD of The Beach movie.
 Suspicion arose its ugly head and whack the big question from my girlfriend.
 Do you want to leave me to go travelling?

 I told her that I wanted her to come with me but it was clear she could not leave her family and the answer was a big no. I couldn’t really say much apart from ”I guess it’s goodbye then.”
 A few months later I had left England.
 Let me tell you about my return home plan if it never worked out.
 I had to save all my holidays for a year at work and write a letter to my then boss.
 I explained that if I didn’t return home after five weeks he would advertise my job to someone else and I would never return.